Barn Wood Installation Questions and Answers

 Q: Can you use these on a ceiling?

-Q: Can these be used outdoor on a fence?
+Q: Can these be used outdoors on a fence?
 It’s the entrance to my main door.

-A: This is an untreated wood product that is mainly used for interior purposes.
+A: This is an untreated wood product that is mainly used for interior purposes, so exterior uses may not last as long, or as successfully, as indoor uses.
 When used outside and against other walls, it would be best to install with a vapor barrier between the planks and the wall.
 This prevents moisture and rainwater from being held up against the wall.
-Many stores sell a wire mesh vapor barrier.
+Many hardware stores sell a wire mesh vapor barrier.

 A: This material can be applied directly to the wall or you could apply the planks on plywood and then install the plywood to the wall.
 A simple way to hang the plywood on the wall would be to use a French cleat.